nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="common-mistakes">
 <box type="tip" seamless>

-**Lookout for these mistakes** which were the most common in previous runs of the module:{.text-success}
+**Lookout for these mistakes** which were the most common in previous runs of the course:{.text-success}

 1. Not following the [required phrasing style for the first sentence](https://se-education.org/guides/conventions/java/{{ "basic" if cs2113 else "intermediate" }}.html#:~:text=In%20method%20header%20comments%2C%20the%20first%20sentence%20should) of Java method header comments.
 1. Not following the [convention for Git commit message subject](https://se-education.org/guides/conventions/git.html#:~:text=Commit%20message%3A%20Subject).<br>